DataDog/documentation/content/graphing/faq/interpolation-the-fill-modifier-explained.md

 The fill modifier controls interpolation parameters:

-* fill(linear,X) gives you a linear interpolation up to X seconds after real samples.
+* fill(linear, X) gives you a linear interpolation up to X seconds after real samples.
 * fill(last, X) just replicates the last sample value up to X secs.
 * fill(zero, X) inserts 0 where the interpolation is needed up to X secs.
 * fill(null, X) disables interpolation, the value of X doesn’t matter.